Ramses II Statue

 Ramses II Statue © Barrylb

-The statue will eventually be exhibited in the Grand Egyptian Museum under construction near Giza and scheduled to open in 2015.
+This famous statue is sadly in limbo at the moment as its final exhibition hall is completed - the Ramses II colossus will eventually be exhibited in the Grand Egyptian Museum under construction near Giza and scheduled to open in 2018.